 One big misconception about SOC 2® is the amount of time it will take.
 While this varies depending on your business’s size and the scope of the audit, the typical Type II audit usually takes a minimum of 8 months for the entirety of the engagement.
 This includes the opinion period, audit fieldwork, and time for the auditors to develop and deliver the report.
 The readiness process with Pratum before the audit can also take an additional 2 to 3 months, depending on the preparedness of the company.
 If your company is looking for a quicker turn around, starting with a Type I audit may be the best path.

 SOC 2® Readiness Steps:

 At Pratum, we have a process established to make the experience smoother for you.
 Here’s a brief overview of what you can expect from the first call to the final report.

-Now that you’ve completed your SOC 2® audit, the work isn’t finished.
-You’ll need to keep that up with yearly audits to re-validate your controls.
+Once you complete your SOC 2® report, the work isn’t finished.
+You will need to keep up with yearly audits to re-validate your controls.
 The best way to ensure continual compliance is to maintain your security standards and evaluate and adapt to any changes within your business.
 SOC 2® isn’t a one and done.
-Continual monitoring and activity are needed to continue to be successful.
+Continual monitoring and activity are needed to ensure success.